ITRS-Group/cordial/tools/geneos/README.md

 ### Build from source

-To build from source you have Go 1.17+ installed:
+To build from source you must have Go 1.19 or later installed:

 #### One line installation